Xranus/chatBot/README.md

 ## Limitations

-- The answers are can only be 50 words max.
+- The answers can only be 50 words max.
 - There's no memory feature.

 ## Feedback